How to Modify a Child

 - File your forms with the court clerk.
 The clerk will keep the original forms and return the two copies, marked "filed."

 - Schedule a mediation or court date with the court clerk.

 - Serve papers on the other parent.
 Another person must deliver the papers to your co-parent along with a blank Responsive Declaration to Request for Order.
 The particulars of your case will determine if you need to serve additional forms or meet a certain deadline.
 Our team can help ensure that you follow all associated regulations.

 - File a Proof of Personal Service.
 This form must be filled out correctly by the individual who served the papers.

 - Go to all required meetings.
 Depending on your situation, you may have mediation before your court date.
 If you and the other parent are unable to reach a decision during mediation, you will need to attend a hearing before a judge.

 Once a decision is reached by you and your co-parent or by the court, the judge will sign a new custody order.
 Often, it is the responsibility of the individual who requested the hearing to prepare the order for the judge’s signature.
 Your lawyer can prepare the order on your behalf.

 The Support You Need

 The modification process may seem overwhelming.
 However, our team of family law attorneys can help you every step of the way.
 We offer many types of custody services and can support you during an alternative dispute resolution session, such as mediation, or provide legal representation in court.
+We can also assist you if your partner is interfering with an existing custody agreement.
 If you are planning to seek a modification to your custody order, call our office at (310) 545-1900 or contact us online to schedule an initial case consultation today.

 “I am very satisfied with Roger Rombro service.
 I now have more time with my kids and enjoying every bit of it.
 Not many attorneys you will find that truly cares about your issues.
 Roger sincerely does.
 Thank you so much Roger and team!” - Cash